benjaminoakes/node-haiku/README.md

 node-haiku
 ==========

-Node.js bindings for Haiku (née OpenBeOS), an event-based OS.
+Bindings for an evented language (Node.js) to an evented OS (Haiku, née OpenBeOS).

 Currently very early in development, contributions welcome (see Contributing).